Voland2578/GettingAndCleaningDataProj/CodeBook.md

 ### Data Transformation
 #### Merging
+The test and train data were merged per project instruction
 ##### Train Data
 Training set data has been loaded into the following variables in the **acquire.data()** function